 Social Media – A Tool To Empower Or Hinder Diabetes Management?

-A friendly link to others in the same situation and a source of valuable advice, or just false information along with reminders of how you “should” eat, making you just want to shout out “It’s not that simple!”
+It can be a friendly link to others in the same situation and a source of valuable advice.
+But social media also be a source of false information along with reminders of how you “should” eat, making you just want to shout out “It’s not that simple!”

 We are surrounded by an infinite amount of content and sifting through this abyss of information can become confusing.
 How can we find out what is true or false?
 Social media is a double edge sword – it has many benefits but also comes with risks.
 However, if used in the right way and read with a bit of source criticism, you can get great tips and even make friends.